bcobo/SIRENA/doc/SIRENAfunctions.rst

     - Declare variables
     - Establish the threshold (call :cpp:func:`medianKappaClipping`)
     - Find pulses (call :cpp:func:`findTstartNoise`)
-    - If at least a pulse is found
-        - Get the *pulseheight* of each found pulse
     - Free allocated GSL vectors

     **Members/Variables**